tadas-subonis/dev-tasubo-com-blog/_posts/2020-09-02-functional-programming-for-data-scientists.md

 # So what?

-Now, we now how to write nice "functional" functions.
+Now, we now know how to write nice "functional" functions.
 What can we do with that?

 In the examples above we had a pipeline that processed just a single value.
 In most of the cases, we operate on the lists.
 Those lists can be anything: